 I love how most of this recipe is just a matter of waiting for the chia seeds to create all the magic while they are sitting in your fridge.
-Have you tried basic chia seed pudding before?
+Have you had chia seed pudding before?
 Please let me know how you like this by commenting below!

 You may also like these recipes:

-I love to make this vegan chia seed pudding at night because it only takes a few minutes to pull it together and it is all ready to eat in the morning.
-It’s also gluten-free, Clean Eating, Dairy-Free and Vegan.
+I love to make this almond butter chocolate Vegan chia seed pudding at night because it only takes a few minutes to pull it together and it is all ready to eat in the morning.
+It’s also Paleo, gluten-free, Clean Eating, Dairy-Free and Vegan.

 - Prep Time: 10 minutes